annaPietzak/OS-Project_File-System/src/help.md

 Using our extension is very simple.
 Just type eftas <operation>.

 The different operations you can execute are:
+- help -> to see this manual page.
 - mkfile <tag_name> <tag_value> <file_path> -> creates a file with the specified tagname and -value.
 If the file already exists, then it will just add the tag to that file.
+You can only add tags that are known to the filesystem.
 - lsDifferent2 <nothing,-a,tag_name> -> shows you files in different ways
 	- nothing will utilize the ls command and will show you files in your current directory
 	- -a will show you all the files
 	- tagname will show you the files with that tagname from your current directory
 - deleteTag <tag_name> <file_path> -> deletes a tag from a file
 - listAll <file_path> -> lists all tags that the specified file has
+- newTag <tag_name> <tag_value> -> add a new tag to the known tags, so you can add it to a file.
+- showAvailableTags -> shows the tags known to the filesystem, all these tags can be added to the filesystem.

 BUGS